Mar 13, 2017

 March is Developmental Disabilities Awareness Month

-Image is sample Facebook cover photo for March 2017’s Developmental Disabilities Awareness Month.
-Credit to The National Association of Councils on Developmental Disabilities (NACDD), the Association of University Centers on Disabilities (AUCD) and the National Disability Rights Network (NDRN).
+Image by The National Association of Councils on Developmental Disabilities (NACDD), the Association of University Centers on Disabilities (AUCD) and the National Disability Rights Network (NDRN).

 This month, March 2017, is Developmental Disabilities Awareness Month (DDAM)!
 Three disability organizations have created a social media campaign using the hashtag #DDAwareness17.
 Each week of March has a certain theme.
 Last week’s theme was education, and this week’s theme is employment.
 Individuals and organizations have been asked to follow the themes for each week if they participate.
 This post will highlight some research that shows meaningful inclusive education benefits post-secondary inclusion in society and employment.